 If Google determines that the content you are sharing is not quality, then they will respond by dropping you in the rankings on their organic search results.

 If you aren’t showing at the top of the rankings guess what the result is?

 Yup, lost traffic.

-Lost traffic means even less people reviewing your half-hearted content with even less sales being generated.
+Lost traffic means even fewer people reviewing your half-hearted content with even fewer sales being generated.